Minuscule 69: Text

-Although there is no liturgical markings in the codex, it is likely many of its various readings have arisen from lectionaries.

 History

 Textual critic Wettstein and biblical scholar J. Rendel Harris dated the manuscript to the 14th century, but scholar C. R. Gregory dated it to the 15th century.
 It is currently dated by the INTF to the 15th century.
 M. R. James suggested that it was written by Emmanuel from Constantinople.

 The manuscript was presented to George Neville, Archbishop of York (1465–1472).
-It once belonged to Richard Brinkley (or Brinkeley), who probably got it from Covenant of Grey Friars at Cambridge (like minuscule 61).
-Then it belonged to William Chark (or Charc), mentioned in marginal notes of codex 61.
+It once belonged to Richard Brinkley (or Brinkeley), who probably got it from Covenant of Grey Friars at Cambridge (like Codex Montfortianus).
+Then it belonged to William Chark (or Charc), mentioned in marginal notes of Codex Montfortianus.
 Then it belonged to Thomas Hayne, who in 1641 gave this codex with his other books to the Leicester Library.

 John Mill was permitted to use this manuscript at Oxford, and collated it there in 1671 (as L).
 Another collation was made by John Jackson and William Tiffin, and it was lent to Wettstein through César de Missy.
 Wettstein had observed a close affinity between this codex and minuscule 13.
 It was also examined by Edward Gee.
 Tregelles re-collated it in 1852 for his edition of the Greek New Testament.
 Scrivener collated it again in 1855 and published his results, with a full description in the Appendix to his "Codex Augiensis".
 It was collated by T. K. Abbott along with three other manuscripts of the Ferrar family (marked by L).
 It was examined and described by biblical scholar Rendel Harris.
 Biblical scholar Caspar René Gregory saw it in 1883.

 It was formerly held in the library of the Town Council of Leicester.
 The codex is now located in the Leicestershire Record Office (Cod.
 6 D 32/1) at Leicester.